Skip to main content

 6 mentions Positive Neutral Negative

-• “I like the sense of humor which was put inside the game (events are interesting and funny, I love different memes placed all over the game) showing that the developers made it with love.”
+• “I like the sense of humor infused in the game (events are interesting and funny, and I love the different memes placed all over the game), showing that the developers made it with love.”

-• “Sometimes hilariously stupid AI adds to the humor.”
+• “Sometimes hilariously stupid AI adds to the humor of the game.”

 • monetization